SAP-samples/teched2025-IN165/exercises/ex2/README.md

-3. Check out the hierarchical categorization of Berlin-related topics below
+3. Check out the hierarchical categorization of <b> Berlin-related </b> topics below

 ![Pic 6](../../images/ex2-6.png)

 Now try out different combinations of publishing to a topic and listening to a topic and see which events you receive.

 > Note: There are two options for you to do the steps described below - if you all publish to the same topic, others will receive your event as well.
 Which is good since this is the concept of topics.
 >
+>  Maybe think about adding some message if you want others to read the event - some thing like "I live Currywurst!" while sending it to the Currywurst topic could make sense
+>
 > If you want to play around just for yourself, add your number to the topic, ideally at the beginning.
 Make sure you add it when subscribing as well.
 >
-> Instead of animals/vertebrates/warm-blooded/mammals/zebra
+> Instead of city/berlin/food/modern/currywurst
-> publish to / listen to XXX/animals/vertebrates/warm-blooded/mammals/zebra
+> publish to or listen to XXX/city/berlin/food/modern/currywurst
 > where you replace XXX with your number
 >

-4. Register the consumer to listen to the Zebra topic - we just want to learn about Zebras getting born
+4. Register the consumer to listen to the currywurst topic - we just want to learn about currywurst being ready

-For this subscribe the consumer to the topic animals/vertebrates/warm-blooded/mammals/zebra
+For this subscribe the consumer to the topic city/berlin/food/modern/currywurst
 ![Pic 7](../../images/ex2-7a.png)

-5. Send a Zebra.born event to the topic animals/vertebrates/warm-blooded/mammals/zebra
+5. Send a currywurst.ready event to the topic city/berlin/food/modern/currywurst

-Go to the Publisher, add Zebra.born to the message field, put animals/vertebrates/warm-blooded/mammals/zebra into the topic field and click Publish
+Go to the Publisher, add currywurst.ready to the message field, put city/berlin/food/modern/currywurst into the topic field and click Publish

 ![Pic 7](../../images/ex2-7b.png)